Valandur/Web-API/docs/API.md

 arguments and a return type other than void), but only if the details for the object are requested (since the method is annotated with `JsonDetails`).
 This prevents the system from going through all the traits of a block, unless they are actually required.

+<a name="return"></a>
+## Returning data
+The `IServletData` object which is part of all your method endpoints contains the method `addData(String key, Object data, boolean details)`, which adds data to the response object which will be returned by the request.

+- The `key` (`String`) is the key of the returned data.

+- The `data` argument (`Object`) is the java object which will be returned.
+This will automatically be converted into JSON/XML according to the methods stated above.

+- The `details` argument (`boolean`) specifies if details should be included for the serialized objects.
+Excluding details makes your response smaller and faster, and makes sense if you are for example returning a list of objects.